slviajero/tinybasic/MANUAL.md

 Hello world today

 Please look into the tutorial files string1.bas - string3.bas for more information.
-The commands LEFT\$, RIGHT\$, and MID\$ do not exist and are not needed.
+The commands LEFT\$, RIGHT\$, and MID\$ do not exist in the core language set but are supplied as an extension in BASIC 2.

 The length of a string can be found with the LEN command.
 Example: